H-1B Fiscal Year (FY) 2011 Cap Season

 When to File an FY 2011 H-1B Cap-Subject Petition

 Note: If you request a start date for a FY 2011 cap-subject H-1B petition that is prior to Oct.
-1, 2010, your petition will be rejected.
+1, 2010 or submit a cap-subject petition prior to April 1, 2010, your petition will be rejected.

 How to Ensure USCIS Considers Your H-1B Cap-Subject Petition Properly Filed